gregor1987/CarND-Vehicle-Detection/writeup_template.md

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-The image below shows the overall result of the sliding window search, adding up the detection from different search window sizes:
+The image below shows the overall result of the sliding window search, adding up the detection from different search window sizes.
+One the left side we can see a false positive detection.
+This false positive, however, can be easily filtered by considering car detections only valid if minimum number of search windows detected a car in the same area of the image.

 ![alt text][image6]